-22. It is not in dispute that, the apartment complex has not been constructed yet.
-As per Exhibit A2 agreement possession of the apartment was to be given before 31.12.2014.
+- 22. It is not in dispute that, the apartment complex has not been constructed yet.
+As per Exhibit A1 agreement possession of the apartment was to be given before 31.12.2015.
 Though more than eight years have elapsed the opposite parties have not honoured their commitments.
 According to their version, they are taking necessary steps to complete the construction in a time bound manner.
 Therefore it is clear that the construction of the apartment remains incomplete even as on today.
-In view of the above find deficiency in service on the part of the opposite parties.
-We are of the view that the contention of the complainant that he is entitled to recover the amount paid by him, with interest is fully justified.
-The complainant is also entitled to interest on the said amount till the date of payment.

-23. The desire of a person to own a house of his own is sacred and sacrosanct.
-It was to satisfy the said desire of the complainant that he had parted with such a huge amount .
+In view of the above, we find deficiency in service on the part of the opposite parties.
+We are of the view that the contention of the complainants that they are entitled to recover the amount paid by him, with interest is fully justified.
+The complainants are also entitled to interest on the said amount till the date of payment. - 23.
+The desire of a person to own a house of his own is sacred and sacrosanct.
+It was to satisfy the said desire of the complainant that he had parted with such a huge amount, raising part thereof through a bank loan also.
 The mental agony at losing his hard earned money and at the same time being unable to acquire his dream house cannot be trivialised.
-Therefore, the complainant shall be entitled to compensation for his suffering, which is fixed at Rs.7,00,000/-(/-(Rupees Seven Lakhs).
+Therefore, the complainants shall be entitled to compensation for his suffering, which is fixed at Rs.7,00,000/-(Rupees Seven Lakhs).